Vinceli2401/9093ASLangNotes/README.md

-When you are doing the questions, **always annotate(5-6 language feature is fine) and analysis for structure, form and language.** Ergo, start from question b and backtrack to question a.
+When you are doing the questions, **always annotate(5-6 language features is fine) and analysis for structure, form and language.** Ergo, start from question b and backtrack to question a.